wires-se/.github/profile/README.md

 both microcontrollers and regular Linux or BSD based systems.

 We have cutting-edge expertise in the area of communication and embedded power and are happy to help already at the idea stage to bring your finished product all the way to production.
+Our experienced people are only an email or quick call away <https://www.addiva.se/contact/>

-Visit the ADDIVA-EEPAB Group at <https://addiva.se/>
+For more information, visit the ADDIVA-EEPAB Group at <https://addiva.se/>

 <!--